danielchen05/spotsweeper_py/README.md

 ## Common QC metrics

-SpotSweeper can be applied to any numeric QC metric stored in `adata.obs`.
+SpotSweeper-py can be applied to any numeric QC metric stored in `adata.obs`.
 Common choices include:

 - `total_counts` (library size / UMI count)